-Marvellous Mud Snails will contribute to the conservation of the Pond mud snail in Cornwall, and directly involve school children and local volunteers in survey, captive breeding, and habitat creation for this species.
-The project also will benefit other species associated with small and temporary ponds.
+Marvellous Mud Snails has contributed to the conservation of the Pond Mud Snail in Cornwall, and directly involved school children and local volunteers in survey, captive breeding, and habitat creation for this species.
+The project also benefited other species associated with small and temporary ponds.

-The small, temporary ponds and other freshwater habitats that Pond mud snails rely upon are rarely protected and are often not recognised for their biodiversity value.
-Through habitat loss, damage and neglect, the Pond mud snail has disappeared from many of its former known locations across Britain.
+The small, temporary ponds and other freshwater habitats that Pond Mud Snails rely upon are rarely protected and are often not recognised for their biodiversity value.
+Through habitat loss, damage and neglect, the Pond Mud Snail has disappeared from many of its former known locations across the UK.
 Surveys for the snail in Cornwall show a decline in the county – it has only recently been recorded from four sites, a further eleven sites do not have any post-2000 records.

-- Re-establish the status of the Pond mud snail in Cornwall by undertaking surveys across the county.
+Re-established the status of the Pond Mud Snail in Cornwall by undertaking surveys across the county.

-- Start a captive breeding programme with local schools.
-This will introduce schoolchildren to species conservation and demonstrate how they can do something hands-on in their classroom to help.
+Started a captive breeding programme with local schools.
+Introducing schoolchildren to species conservation and demonstrating how they can do something hands-on in their classroom to help.

-- Create new habitats in the form of ponds or scrapes to introduce the captive-bred snails to.
-Habitats are easy to create and would closely involve the participating schoolchildren and volunteer groups, reinforcing the connection with a threatened species/habitats and how they themselves can play an active part in its conservation.
+Created new habitats in the form of ponds or scrapes to introduce the captive-bred snails to.
+Habitats are easy to create and closely involved the participating schoolchildren and volunteer groups, reinforced the connection with a threatened species/habitats and how they themselves can play an active part in its conservation.

-- This project is funded by the People’s Postcode Lottery and the Ernest Cooke Trust.
+This project was funded by the People’s Postcode Lottery and the Ernest Cooke Trust.